quixio/quix-streams-dotnet/docs/state-management.md

 ## Storage types

 Any state storage is supported as long as as it implements IStateStorage.
-These are currently LocalFileStorage and InMemoryStorage.
+These are currently RocksDbStorage and InMemoryStorage.

-The storage type must be specified at app level using the following code, but by default LocalFileStorage is used at the moment.
+The storage type must be specified at app level using the following code.
+The default option is RocksDbStorage.

 ``` csharp
 var storage = new InMemoryStorage();